Shresthas: Chatharīya

-The use of the word Chatharīya seems to have been derived only since the 16th/17th century from the attempts of few powerful and highly influential Kṣatriya lineages of the time, like the Pradhān and Rathore nobles, to demarcate themselves as a separate, higher group from other high-caste Srēṣṭhas.
+The use of the word Chatharīya seems to have been derived only since the 16th/17th century from the attempts of few powerful and highly influential Kṣatriya lineages of the time, like the Pradhān and Rathore/ nobles, to demarcate themselves as a separate, higher group from other high-caste Srēṣṭhas.
 Notably, the Pradhāns of Patan was a very powerful courtier clan who made and unmade Malla and early Shah kings on their whim.
 Throughout the centuries, many clans have been 'included' or 'dropped' from Chatharīya status as a result of economic and social prowess or impure and mixed-caste marriages respectively.
 Although several other clans associated with the nobility of the late Malla court were successful in integrating themselves into the Chatharīya fold, it is widely believed that a small number of families are the 'original' Chatharīya clans.
 Family names that demonstrate an alliance with the old Malla courts (post 14th century) are commonly cited as evidence of this.
-These include Malla, the ritual kings and descendants of Mallas; Amātya/Rathore, the ministers; Pradhān and Pradhānaņga, the chief ministers and military chiefs; Rājbhandāri, the royal treasurers and chamberlains; Kāyastha, the scribes; Chandela, Hādā, Pātravaṃśh, of royal descent; Rājvaṃśī/Raghuvamśī, of Raghu descent; Māskéy, royal functionaries; and Rāj Vaidhya, royal ayurvedic physicians.
+These include Malla, the ritual kings and descendants of Mallas; Rathore, the ministers; Pradhān and Pradhānaņga, the chief ministers and military chiefs; Rājbhandāri, the royal treasurers and chamberlains; Kāyastha, the scribes; Chandela, Hādā, Pātravaṃśh, of royal descent; Rājvaṃśī/Raghuvamśī, of Raghu descent; Māské, royal functionaries; and Rāj Vaidhya, royal ayurvedic physicians.
 These Chatharīya are unequivocal in their association with the Mallas and they claim descent from former Malla, Karnat, and other Rajput rulers, and that many of them have an ancestry tied to present-day India.
 Presently, they claim direct descent from the previous ruling dynasties of Malla, Lichhavi, Karnat, among others.
 This group also consist of the "fallen" Brahmins - Joshī, the astrologers; and Karmāchārya, the Tantric priests - both of which once part of Rājopadhyāyā Brāhmin caste but due to their disregard of Brahmanical percepts (like marrying non-Brahmin brides) are now “degraded” to Kshatriya status - are regarded as non-Brahmins performing the duties of Hindu priests in the various shrines of the Valley.

 Chatharīyas differ from most Newars in that they, along with Rājopadhyāyā Brāhmans, are the only Newar castes entitled to wear the sacred-thread (Jwanā/Janāi/Yajñopavītam) to mark their twice-born status, and are put in the category of tagadhari in the pan-Nepal social hierarchic structure.